MangaD/dotfiles/README.md

 # dotfiles

-Personal Linux configuration files for Bash, Vim, Git, tmux, and SSH.
+Personal Linux configuration files for Bash, Git, SSH, tmux, and Vim.

 The configurations are organized into packages and managed using [GNU Stow](https://www.gnu.org/software/stow/).